-Unfortunately, Instagram significantly restricted access to its API last year.
+Unfortunately, in 2016, Instagram significantly restricted access to its API.
 This move was made to prevent company’s API from being used for certain undesirable purposes.
 Thus, today full access to the company’s tool will be allowed only after some negotiations.

 On-demand delivery services

 Before going public, Uber started providing its partner API to a limited number of companies including OpenTable, Starbucks, Tempo, and Expensify.
 To get even more third-party developers to embed Uber’s API into their products, Uber launched an affiliate program to grant free credits to developers who encourage their users to try out the taxi-hailing service via their apps.

 Today, Uber’s API is open access and available to third-party developers who are looking for tricky new ways to embed Uber’s service into their apps.
 The list of use cases for Uber’s API is really impressive.
 Take, for example, Firefly, which enables its “fireflies” (Firefly users) to track their friends’ locations and see whether they’re already in an Uber cab and heading to the party or whether they’re still at home getting ready.